17 Secluded Beaches in Sydney for a Quiet Swim

 Clareville Beach

-Facing Pittwater, Clareville Beach is a quiet and secluded strip of sand just south of the Palm Beach peninsula.
+Facing Pittwater, Clareville Beach is a tranquil and secluded stretch of sand located just south of the Palm Beach peninsula.

-Swimming at the beach is considered very safe, and with a car park, a grassy reserve, and a picnic area just behind the beach, Clareville is a perfect weekend destination for families.
+Swimming here is considered very safe, and with a car park, grassy reserve, and picnic area conveniently located behind the beach, Clareville is an excellent weekend destination for families.

 5. Collins Flat Beach, Manly